 Study of the U.S. Institutes for Secondary Educators (SUSIs) are intensive five-week post-graduate level academic programs whose purpose is to provide foreign secondary school educators and administrators the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
 The ultimate goal of the Institutes is to strengthen curricula and to enhance the quality of teaching about the United States in secondary schools and other academic institutions abroad.
 Each Institute will include an academic residency component and a one-week integrated study tour to another region of the United States.
 A key cultural component of the program involves community service activities, which will provide participants with first-hand experience of how volunteerism plays a vital role in U.S. civil society.

 Through a combination of traditional, multi-disciplinary, and interdisciplinary approaches, the program content will examine the history and evolution of U.S. institutions and values, broadly defined.
 The programs will also serve to illuminate contemporary political, social, and economic debates in American society.
 The four-week academic residencies will take place at U.S. universities and colleges campuses and will consist of a balanced series of lectures, panels, seminar discussions, readings, workshops, site visits, meetings with practitioners in the field, and cultural activities.
+The one-week academic field experience will complement the academic residency and take participants to a different region of the United States.

-The University of Montana (UM) in Missoula, Montana, will oversee and administer the three SUSIs for Secondary Educators and will also conduct one Institute for teachers which will explore U.S. studies through the lens of democracy and citizenship.
-The Institute for Training and Development (ITD) in Amherst, Massachusetts, will conduct the second Institute for teachers which will explore the ways in which individual rights and social obligations have evolved through American history.
-California State University at Chico will conduct the Institute for Administrators and will focus on sociocultural understanding, equitable learning communities, and diversity and inclusion in U.S. education and society.
+The University of Montana (UM) in Missoula, Montana, will oversee and administer the three SUSIs for Secondary Educators and will conduct one Institute for teachers which which will explore the concept of the “American Dream”.
+The Institute for Training and Development (ITD) in Amherst, Massachusetts, will conduct the second Institute for teachers which will explore the nation’s progress and future.
+California State University at Chico will conduct the Institute for Administrators and will focus on equitable learning communities, the history of local native people in the Northern California region, and U.S. democracy.

 Application cycle is open.